Weiss Family papers

 Scope and Contents

 Materials date between 1875 and 1993.
 Records include personal correspondence and translations in English, German, and Yiddish.
-Mortgage and loan materials, family photographs and portraits, St. Paul Department of Education application materials, passenger lists, and insurance information are also included in the collection.
+Mortgage and loan materials, family photographs and portraits, St. Paul Department of Education application materials, telegrams, the family Torah, passenger lists, and insurance information are also included in the collection.

 Language of Materials

 Materials are predominately in English but also includes correspondence in German and Yiddish.
 Some of the German language materials include English translations.